SEB-10-Bahrain/seb-installfest-early-2024/windows-10/README.md

 sudo apt-get install git
 ```

 Enter **`Y`** when prompted to continue.

 ### Handling errors 💔

 After running the `sudo add-apt-repository ppa:git-core/ppa` command above, you may encounter an `HTTPError`.
 If you do, ensure that your system date and time are correct, then try the same command again.
-If this does not resolve your issue, reach out to your instructional team for assistance!
+If this does not resolve your issue, reach out to your Installfest point of contact for assistance!

 ## Git config

-With Git installed, we can now make some configuration changes to it so that we can use it more effectively.
+With Git installed, we can now make some configuration changes to make it a more effective tool.
 Complete all of the following configuration steps.

 Use the below command to add a user name to Git, which will be used to identify your commits.
 Replace `User Name` with a name of your choice.
 Make sure you leave the quotes surrounding your username.
 Keep the name somewhat professional, or just use your name - this will be used to identify your commits on GitHub.
 There will not be any output from this command.